TheTinHat/MaskMyPy/docs/index.md

 ## Displacement Distance
 **Usage:**
-To add a column to the masked geodataframe that includes the actual displacement distances (in meters), one can just execute:
+To add a column to the masked geodataframe that includes the actual displacement distances (in meters), one can just run:
 ```
 mask.displacement_distance()
 ```